 The University offers certain employees a non-qualified deferred compensation plan which was created pursuant to Certification No. 94 of the Council of Higher Education, dated February 13, 1984.
 The plan, managed by independent plan administrators, permits employees to defer a portion of their salary until future years.
 At the employee's election, such amounts may be invested in mutual funds, which represent varying levels of risk and return.
 The deferred compensation plan is not available to employees until termination, retirement, death or unforeseeable emergency.
-All amounts of compensation deferred under the plan, all property and rights purchased with those amounts, and all income attributable to these amounts, are (until paid or made available to the employee or other beneficiary) solely the property and rights of the University (without being restricted to the provisions of benefits under the plan), subject only to the claims of the University in an amount equal to the fair value of the deferred account for each participant.
+All amounts of compensation deferred under the plan, all property and rights purchased with those amounts, and all income attributable to these amounts, are (until paid or made available to the employee or other beneficiary) solely the property and rights of the University (without being restricted to the provisions of benefits under the plan), subject only to the claims of the University's general creditors.
+Participants' rights under the plan are equal to that of general creditors of the University in an amount equal to the fair value of the deferred account for each participant.
 It is the opinion of the University's legal counsel that the University has no liability for the losses under the plan but does have the duty of care that would be required of an ordinary prudent investor.
 The University believes that it is unlikely that it will use the assets of the plan to satisfy the claims of general creditors in the future.